Cleveland Institute of Music - A.D.

-Taiwanese-American violinist Solomon Liang has been performing with ProMusica since 2015, and is thrilled to officially join the orchestra starting in the Fall of 2019.
-He is principal second violinist of Canton Symphony Orchestra, and regularly performs with Pittsburgh Symphony Orchestra, with who he played in their recently released album, Bruckner Symphony No.9.
-He has also performed with Minnesota Orchestra, Minnesota Opera and The Cleveland Orchestra.
-Solomon has served as concertmaster under Christoph Eschenbach at Großes Festspielhaus with Schleswig Holstein Festival Orchestra, and as guest principal second with Rochester Philharmonic Orchestra in New York.
+Taiwanese-American violinist Solomon Liang is currently a member of ProMusica Chamber Orchestra and the principal second violinist of Canton Symphony Orchestra.
+He regularly performs with Pittsburgh Symphony Orchestra, and was a part of their 3x GRAMMY nominated album, Bruckner Symphony No.9.
+Solomon has also performed with The Cleveland Orchestra, Minnesota Orchestra and Minnesota Opera.
+In summer of 2012, Solomon served as concertmaster under Christoph Eschenbach at the Salzburg Festival with the Schleswig Holstein Festival Orchestra.

-Solomon has performed at chamber music festivals near and far, including Norfolk Chamber Music Festival, Banff Centre, Robert Mann String Quartet Institute, Perlman Music Program and Caroga Lake Music Festival.
-His quartets held residencies at Banff International String Quartet Competition and Interlochen Summer Arts Academy, where they presented concerts in both formal and unusual settings (e.g., in a camping ground on a flatbed truck).
-He has studied with renowned groups such as Emerson, Brentano, Tokyo, Cleveland, Artis and American Quartets, and has collaborated with the 15x Grammy-Award banjoist Bela Fleck.
+Solomon has performed at chamber music festivals such as Norfolk Chamber Music Festival, Banff Centre, Robert Mann String Quartet Institute, Perlman Music Program and Caroga Lake Music Festival.
+His quartets held residencies at Banff International String Quartet Competition and Interlochen Summer Arts Academy, and studied with renowned groups such as Emerson, Brentano, Tokyo, Cleveland, Artis and American Quartets.
 Solomon was recently featured as a soloist with Holland Symphony, Canton Symphony and Earth and Air String Ensemble, where his performance of Mendelssohn’s Double Concerto was described by ClevelandClassical.com as “musical sophistication that many musicians can only hope to achieve.”

-In 2014, Solomon was awarded Dr. Bennett Levine Memorial Award in Chamber Music at the Cleveland Institute of Music, where he also earned his Artist Diploma in Violin Performance.
-He received his B.M from California State University, Long Beach, and M.M from Yale School of Music.
+As a teacher, Solomon was a faculty at Interlochen Summer Arts Academy in 2014 and 2015, where he taught private lessons, studio classes, high school advance string quartet program and performed in faculty recitals.
+Solomon was awarded Dr. Bennett Levine Memorial Award in Chamber Music at the Cleveland Institute of Music, where he also earned his Artist Diploma in Violin Performance.
+He also earned degrees from Yale School of Music and California State University, Long Beach.
 Solomon’s principal teachers include Stephen Rose, Syoko Aki, Linda Rose, Peter Salaff and the Cavani String Quartet.
-He currently resides in Cleveland Heights, Ohio.
+He currently resides in Columbus, Ohio.